 Below are a few tangible benefits of branding.

-While branding itself can feel intangible, the results that branding creates are very real.
+While one can feel branding is intangible, the results that branding creates are very real.
 As evidenced in big brands and from many of my clients over the years, branding helps companies create a unique perception in people’s minds and emotional connection with their target audiences — which impacts a company’s bottom line.

 More explicitly, branding helps businesses: